cburgmer/json-path-comparison/comparison/README.md

 # Comparison of different implementations of JSONPath

-This table makes no statement on the correctness of any of the tools.
+This table makes no statement on the correctness of any of the implementations.
-Outcomes are compared to the pool of other tools, and judged based on a simple consensus.
+Outcomes are compared to the pool of other implementations, and judged based on a simple consensus.
-A majority has to consist of half of all tools (rounded up) + 1.
+A majority has to consist of half of all implementations (rounded up) + 1.
 This guarantees that in case of a split on two sides, the majority wins by two votes.

 <table>